KitaitiMakoto/reflected-aria-attributes/README.md

 License
 -------

 GPLv3 or later.
-See COPYING.txt file for details.
+See LICENSE file for details.